Battle of Portland Harbor: Battle

 When the raiders left the port area on June 27, they proceeded to the federal wharf.
 Having the advantage of surprise, the crew seized a cutter belonging to the Revenue Service, the USRC Caleb Cushing (named for a Massachusetts congressman, United States Attorney General and Minister to Spain).
 Their original intent was to seize the side wheel steamer Chesapeake, but its boilers were cold.
 As they would lose too much time in getting the steam up, they took Cushing.
 They escaped and sailed out to sea.

 News spread of the Confederate actions and the Army garrison at Fort Preble in nearby South Portland was alerted to the rebel intrusion.
 The Confederates had been observed by several persons while taking over the cutter, and public fury was aroused.
 Thirty soldiers from Fort Preble were assigned to pursue the raiders; they took a six-pound field piece and a 12-pound howitzer.
 Accompanied by about 100 civilian volunteers, the soldiers commandeered the steamer Forest City, a side-wheel excursion ship, and the Chesapeake, whose steam was finally up.
 All of the civilians on board were issued muskets to defend against the Confederates.

 Forest City, the faster ship, was the first to catch up to Cushing and Archer.
 Cushing opened fire on Forest City when it had come within the 2 mi range.
 The captain of Forest City was afraid to pursue any further.
 Cushing, being a revenue cutter, had two secret compartments hidden in the captain's stateroom.
 Confederate Lieutenant Read had not discovered the cache of powder and ammunition stored there.
 If he had, the outcome could have been very different.

 Chesapeake, which had left port sometime after Forest City with Portland's Mayor Jacob McLellan in command, finally caught up and continued on toward Cushing.
 The wind was beginning to blow against the Confederate sailors and the steamers soon caught sight of Cushing.
 Read, the Confederate lieutenant, ordered Cushing torched; its munitions exploded after the ship was abandoned by her twenty-four crewmen, who escaped in lifeboats.
 They surrendered to Mayor McLellan and were held as prisoners of war at Fort Preble.
 Archer was also soon captured, and all the rebels were returned to Portland.

 Aftermath

-It was discovered that the Confederates were in possession of over $100,000 in bonds.
+It was discovered that the Southern raiders were in possession of over $100,000 in Confederate bonds.
 These were to be paid after a treaty for peace was ratified between the North and the South.

 Public anger against the Southerners was high, and the city requested additional troops to safeguard the prisoners.
 When they were to be transported to Boston in July, the men had to be spirited out of Portland during the night to prevent a riot from breaking out.
 They were removed to Boston Harbor, and held at Fort Warren.